 What causes vertigo?

-Most people who have vertigo have either just stepped off of an amusement ride or have a condition called Benign Paroxysmal Positional Vertigo.
+Most people who have vertigo have a condition called Benign Paroxysmal Positional Vertigo.
 Dizziness begins when calcium crystals that maintain balance in the inner ear fall off and cause a reaction.
 More serious dizziness can occur when illness or injury damages the vestibular system.

-Common conditions that can lead to balance issues include:
+Other common conditions that can lead to balance issues include:

-- Heart Disease
+Heart Disease

 Heart problems can damage any part of your body, but the head and brain are especially vulnerable.
 Since your brain is connected directly to the nervous system, a shock such as a stroke can throw off the balance center in your inner ear.